-This is just a simple divided drawer for flatware; pretty expensive, but certainly keeps things a more organized.
-Then, for the pots and pans, this is a pretty neat idea; pegboard in the bottom of the drawer, and the different little pegs to move around to allow you to keep your pots and pans organized.
+This is just a simple divided drawer for flatware; pretty inexpensive, but certainly keeps things a more organized.
+Then, for the pots and pans, this is a pretty neat idea; pegboard in the bottom of the drawer, and the different little pegs that move around that will allow you to keep your pots and pans organized.
 And they won’t rattle around so much.

-Here’s another kind of specialized idea that the homeowners had to use this as a little baking sheet tray.
-It rolls in and out, so you can see everything you have, but you can tuck it right out of the way.
+Here’s another kind of specialized idea that the homeowners had is to use this as a little baking sheet tray that rolls in and out, so you can see everything you have, but you can tuck it right out of the way.

-But something I’m seeing in a lot of kitchens, I particularly like a lot, plate racks.
+But something I’m seeing in a lot of kitchens, I particularly like a lot, a plate rack.
 This one makes a lot of sense, because it’s located so close to the dishwasher.
 You finish washing the dishes, take the plates out, slip them right in the rack.
-It looks good and it’s very convenient for the next time you need a plate.
+It looks good and it’s very convenient the next time you need a plate.

 Now, I know renovation like this can cost a lot of money, but you can still make some significant improvements to your kitchen and still stay on a budget.

-You know remodeling your kitchen is an exciting project, but if your budget doesn’t call for tearing up all your old cabinetry, here’s a trick for you.
+Jodi Marks: You know remodeling your kitchen is an exciting project, but if your budget doesn’t call for tearing out all of your old cabinetry, here’s a trick for you.
 Instead of tearing it all out, just replace your doors, right?

-It’s so easy to do.
+Allen Lyle: It’s so easy to do.
 It’s as simple as measuring the opening—width and the height add about an inch—you’re ready to order your doors.
 You have a lot of choices, too, from different species of wood—cherry, hickory, maple, oak—to different finishes.
-You have a nice stained finish or paint finish, or you can even get raw doors and paint them yourself.
+You’ve got nice stain finishes or paint finishes, or you can even get raw doors and paint them yourself.

-That’s right.
-That’s exactly what we did.
+Jodi Marks: That’s right cause that’s exactly what we did.
 Another thing you can do is change your style.
 If you want a cathedral look, look at this one right here, I love the rope around here that’s embedded.
 Or, you can get something very traditional, very standard.
 So, again, you’re imagination is your limitation.
 And I like this too, you might even want to consider getting some doors with glass in them, so that you can display some really nice glassware.

-And it really is very easy to install.
-They usually come predrilled for the hinges, so two screws their install.
+Allen Lyle: And it really is very easy to install.
+They usually come predrilled for the hinges, so two screws their installed.
 Now, that’s for changing the kitchen, the look of it.
-Now if you want to change up some space you need a little bit more of it.
+If you want to change up some space, you need a little bit more of it.
 Well, here’s an idea, get that microwave off the counter.

-Yeah, typically a countertop microwave is around $100- $150.
-So why not invest another 50 to 100 bucks, and you can get a type that can be installed underneath the cabinet and you just added so much more counter space.
+Jodi Marks: Yeah, typically a countertop microwave is around anywhere from $100 to $150.
+So why not invest another 50 or 100 bucks, and you can get a type that can be installed underneath the cabinet and you’ve just added so much more counter space.
 And if your counter space is at a premium, that’s well worth the money.

-Now keep in mind, you need a little bit of space between the oven and the bottom of the microwave.
-You may have to modify a cabinet, like we did recently.
+Allen Lyle: Now keep in mind, you need a little bit of space between the oven and the bottom of the microwave.
+You may have to modify a cabinet, like we had to do recently.
 One other thing, ventilation.
 It will replace your stove vent in many cases.
 Will it be compatible, usually it is.
-Keep this in mind though, you can get some to recirculate the air so you don’t have to worry about hooking up a vent.
+Keep this in mind though, you can get some to recirculate the air so you don’t even have to worry about hooking up a vent.

-One of the big advantage of installing all new cabinets in your kitchen is to able to decide exactly how tall are wall cabinets can be.
+Danny Lipford: One of the big advantages of installing all new cabinets in your kitchen is you’re able to decide exactly how tall your wall cabinets can be.
 Now the thing is, so many houses the cabinets stop right at 84 inches, or seven feet tall.
 You know there is a lot of available space above that.
-Here’s how we’ve utilized it here.
-We extended the cabinets up little bit more, but still had room for a nice decorative side on top, crown molding and the seem molding.
+Here’s how we utilized it here.
+We extended the cabinets up a little bit more, but still had room for a nice decorative façade on top, crown molding and the seem molding there.

-Other ways you can utilize that space.
-One, is to remove any of the soffit or the drywall return that many houses have.
+But other ways that you can utilize that space; one, is to remove any of the soffit or the drywall return that many houses have.
 Or, it may just be an open area.
 Either way, make sure your cabinets are secured well to the wall.
 Then take a nice decorative galley rail, which is a type of molding.
-Put it right on the front edge of the wall cabinets.
-That makes available that space up there for decorative basket are vying for extra storage.
+Put it right on the front edge of your wall cabinets.
+That makes available that space up there for decorative baskets or vines, or for extra storage.

-First, remove the aerator, which is this fitting that screws right in to the bottom of the faucet.
-Now, what the aerator does is it mixes water with air to create a nice, even flow.
+First, remove the aerator, which is this fitting that screws into the bottom of the faucet.
+Now, what the aerator does is it mixes water and air to create a nice, even flow.
 If you ever wonder why you need an aerator, that’s why.
-Without one, water comes shooting out.
+Without one, the water just comes shooting out.

-Now, if you look closely at the aerator, it’s full of small holes and vents on both sides.
+Now, if you look closely at the aerator, you see it’s full of small holes and vents on both sides.
 That’s what allows the air in to mix with the water.
-But, these little holes collect mineral deposits and sentiment and they become clogged up.
+But, these little holes an vents also collect mineral deposits and sentiment and they become clogged up.
 That’s why you don’t have a good flow of water.

-So, the cure is to simply put it in a cup, add some white vinegar, which acts as a cleaner and has enough acid in their dissolve the deposits, the mineral deposits on the aerator.
-Going to just let that settle overnight, take it out, and rinse it, and replace it.
+So, the cure is to simply put it in a cup, add some white vinegar, which acts as a cleaner and there is enough acid in there that will dissolve the deposits, the mineral deposits on the aerator.
+So now you just let that set overnight, take it out, rinse it, and replace it.